 Gifts For Service Projects

-If you are heading to Costa Rica for a missions or service trip, you might be interacting with lower income ticos.
+If you are heading to Costa Rica for missions or service trips, you might be interacting with lower-income ticos.
 You may or may not feel comfortable giving more extravagant gifts to those living in poverty.
-There are still several special and important gifts that you can give that are useful for lower income ticos.
+There are still several special and important gifts that you can give that are useful for lower-income ticos.

 For some odd reason, socks are very expensive in Costa Rica- more expensive than in the U.S. (A painful realization for me after my suitcase got stolen out of a rental car and I was left with only the clothes on my back.)